 An arbitration clause may make the arbitration either mandatory or voluntary.
-A dispute that is subject to mandatory arbitration must be resolved through arbitration.
-The parties give up their right to sue in court, participate in a class action lawsuit, or appeal the arbitration decision.
+A dispute that is subject to mandatory arbitration must go through arbitration.

 In voluntary arbitration, both sides in a dispute agree to submit their disagreement to arbitration after it arises, and after they have evaluated other options for resolving it.
 Most consumer advocates find this to be the preferred, evenhanded approach to arbitration -- allowing it to be a choice rather than a necessity.

 In binding arbitration, the arbitrator's decision is final.
 It may not be reviewed or overturned by a court except in very limited circumstances, such as when fraud or misuse of power has been involved.

 In nonbinding arbitration, either party may reject the arbitration award and demand a trial instead.
 Parties often treat nonbinding decisions as an independent assessment of the strengths and weaknesses of a potential lawsuit, with the aim of fostering a settlement.
 But even in such cases, the arbitration agreement will often provide that the award may become binding if the parties agree to it or wait longer than a stated time to ask that the case be returned to court.

 Many arbitration agreements require that disputes be arbitrated through one of the big arbitration groups or associations.
 Others leave it up to the parties to agree upon a particular arbitrator.